Hospital Authority

 The Hospital Authority is a statutory body managing all the government hospitals and institutes in Hong Kong.
 It is under the governance of its board and is under the monitor of the Secretary for Health of the Hong Kong Government.
 Its chairman is Henry Fan.

 History

-Before the establishment of the authority, all health and medical issues were under the management of the Medical and Health Department.
+Before the establishment of the Hospital Authority, all health and medical issues were under the management of the Medical and Health Department.
 In 1990, a new health administration system was introduced as part of the 1989 reforms.
 The establishment of the Authority served to rebuild state capacity amid the emergence of party politics in Hong Kong.
 The department became the Department of Health and in 1991, the management of all the public hospitals was passed to a new statutory body, the Hospital Authority, which was established on 1 December 1990 under the Hospital Authority Ordinance.
 In 2003, the General Outpatient Clinics of Department of Health were transferred to the authority.